 When you sign your rental agreement with one of those companies, you agree that your credit card information may be provided to American Traffic Solutions for collection purposes.
-You may discover that American Traffic Solutions has billed you for a speeding violation before you receive official notification of a speeding ticket or red light violation.
+You may discover that American Traffic Solutions has billed you for a traffic fine before you receive official notification of a speeding ticket.
 American Traffic Solutions works with collection agencies, so you should consider paying your fine right away if you know you broke the law.
 Otherwise, you may be subjecting yourself to phone calls, letters and other collection agency tactics, and you will end up paying your fine anyway.

 Red Light Cameras

 Many cities have installed red light cameras at key intersections.
 These cameras are triggered by movement and record at least two images of violators' vehicles.
 In some cities, red light cameras also record short videos of each violator.
-If you receive notice that you have run a red light, but have evidence to the contrary, you can dispute the allegation in writing.
+If you receive notice that you have run a red light but have evidence to the contrary, you should dispute the allegation in writing.

 If you were driving a rental car when the violation supposedly occurred, you will receive a violation notice from your rental car company.
 This notice will include information about administrative charges billed by the rental car company to your credit card.